brioux/ws-wallet/README.md

 # web-socket wallet

-This project provides a simple CLI to establish web-socket connection used by a a crypto wallet to receive, sign and return digests.
+This project provides a simple CLI to establish web-socket connection with the [ws-identity](https://github.com/brioux/ws-identity) to receive, sign and return digests.

 ## Key-types